Ambedkar revered across entire democratic world: Adityanath | Politics

 - India

-Every individual and democratic country across the world revere Babasaheb Bhimrao Ambedkar and they all remember him whenever there is a talk of the upliftment of the poor and downtrodden, Uttar Pradesh Chief Minister Yogi Adityanath said on Thursday.
+Whenever there is a talk of the upliftment of the poor and downtrodden in the world, people remember Babasaheb Bhimrao Ambedkar, Uttar Pradesh Chief Minister Yogi Adityanath said on Thursday.

 Adityanath was speaking at an event held to mark the 131st birth anniversary of Dr Ambedkar at Babasaheb Bhimrao Ambedkar University here.